wp-plugins/display-timezone/readme.txt

 === Display Time(zone) ===
-Contributors: midhund,kavitharmenon
+Contributors: midhund, kavitharmenon
 Tags: admin, timezone
-Tested up to: 3.0.1
+Tested up to: 3.2.1
 Stable tag: 1.0.3

 Display Timezone is simple plug-in to display current time with timezone in the upper right of your admin screen on every page.